bloxstreet/support/guides/training-guide.md

 ### SubShoppe Explanation Script
 {: .text-blue-000 }
 {: .no_toc }

+**This explanation takes place at the pharmacy section.
+There is no SubShoppe in the Training Center.**

 **Trainer:** *As there are no more questions, we will move on to the explanation relating to BloxStreet's sandwich shop.*